 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Students interested in the BA in theatre, BA in theatre with a concentration in acting, or BA in theatre with a concentration in design and production will enter as BA theatre majors.
-Once students begin to complete classes at ASU in the BA theatre program, they may apply to a concentration in either acting or design and production.
+Students interested in the BA in theatre with a concentration in design and production enter as theatre majors.
+Once students begin to complete classes at ASU in the theatre Bachelor of Arts program, they may apply to the design and production concentration after a portfolio review.

-The bachelor's degree program in theatre provides an excellent broad-based foundation for work in the arts or entertainment professions or readies students for further training at graduate schools or conservatories.
-The program's liberal arts emphasis prepares graduates for a variety of occupations in both theatre and nontheatre fields.
+The bachelor's degree program in theatre provides an excellent broad-based foundation for work in the arts or entertainment professions and readies students for further training at graduate schools or conservatories.
+The program's liberal arts emphasis prepares graduates for a variety of occupations in both theatre and related fields.
 Opportunities may include work with:

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: